-Promoting emotional & academic wellness for our NJ students.
+Promoting emotional & academic wellness for New Jersey students

 When the journey from childhood to adulthood is complicated by emotional or psychological fragility, high school presents exceptional challenges.

-New Alliance Academy's Restorative Model embraces students within an integrated academic and therapeutic environment.
-Our uniquely integrated approach provides a mix of academic engagement, emotional support and medical care — all in one building.
+New Alliance Academy’s Restorative Model embraces students within an integrated academic and therapeutic environment.
+Our uniquely integrated approach provides a mix of academic engagement, emotional support, and available medical consultation — all in one building.

-Education at New Alliance Academy is a partnership that enfolds the student and their family.
-Psychiatrists, therapists, learning strategists and our certified educational staff, as well as the student's school district and our community partnerships, surround the student in an ongoing, student-centered process.
+Education at New Alliance Academy is a partnership that involves student and family.
+Psychiatrists, therapists, learning strategists and our certified educational staff, as well as the student’s school district and our community partnerships, surround the student in an ongoing, student-centered process.

 Our essential question is, “What do students need to know and be able to do to prepare them for personal, societal and economic success?”
-These new goals require new interpersonal skills, so our teachers intertwine traditional methods with new and innovative approaches, teaching subject content plus lifelong skills.
+These goals require efficient interpersonal skills, so our teachers intertwine traditional methods with new and innovative approaches, teaching subject content plus lifelong skills.

 The typical school day at New Alliance Academy is designed to support the individual student in the context of a traditional high school environment.